 AT in Your Child’s IEP

-The school should include Assistive Technology in all parts of your child’s IEP, including under:
+The school should include Assistive Technology in all parts of your child’s Individual Education Plan (IEP), including under:

 The IEP must also explain where your child can or should use the AT device(s).

 Goals and Objectives

 Anytime your child needs to use a new AT device, the IEP should include goals for your child in addition to explaining how and why your child will use the AT device or service to reach his or her goals and objectives.

 The IEP should have specific objectives that make sure your child learns how to use the AT device.
 These objectives may include: what tasks your child will use the AT device to do; how the school will train your child to use the AT device; how many times the school will train your child to use the AT device; who will train your child to use the AT device; and when and where your child will use the AT device.

 Goals that include AT should explain how the device(s) or service(s) will help your child learn the task or skill.

 The law requires that schools educate your child along with students that do not have disabilities as much as possible in the Least Restrictive Environment (LRE).
 The school must use whatever aids and services, such as AT, that your child needs in order to benefit from special education.
 These aids and services are to be listed in the IEP.